-This Week in Women: Solutions to #MeToo Start with Better Representation—in Media and in Politics – Ms. Magazine
+This Week in Women: Taking Steps Toward Gender Parity in Politics Worldwide – Ms. Magazine

 A weekly newsletter with news updates about women and girls.